milicagaljak/TelcoCustomerChurn/README.md

 ## Run project

-This project works in Google Colab.
-It contains all necessary libraries and packages.
+Installation of necessary libraries and packages:

+***InterpretML:***

+*pip install interpret*<br />
+or<br />
+*conda install -c interpretml interpret*

 ## Data
 Dataset used in this project was downloaded from [Kaggle - Telco Customer Churn Dataset](https://www.kaggle.com/datasets/blastchar/telco-customer-churn) and than processed.

-Each row represents a customer, each column contains customer’s attributes described on the column Metadata.
+Each row represents a customer, each column contains customer’s attributes described in the file *"./dataset/DatasetDescription.docx"*.
 The raw data contains 7043 rows (customers) and 21 columns (features).
-The “Churn” column is our target.
+The “Churn” column is our target value.

 ## Related work